Sleep's Nightly Performance

 Transfers memories to long-term storage while making space for new memories

-Flushes the brain of daily metabolic waste build-up (like the Amyloid plaque linked to Alzheimer's)
+Flushes the brain of daily metabolic waste build-up (like amyloid plaques)

 REM Sleep - The Second Headliner